dqops/dqo/docs/data-sources/spark.md

     mute_for_days: 60
 ```

+### **Reference of all connection parameters**
+The complete documentation of all connection parameters used in the `spec.spark` node is
+described in the reference of the [SparkParametersSpec](../reference/yaml/ConnectionYaml.md#sparkparametersspec)
+YAML files format reference.

 ## Next steps

 - We have provided a variety of use cases which use openly available datasets [Google Cloud](https://cloud.google.com/datasets) to help you in using DQOps effectively.
 You can find the [full list of use cases here](../examples/index.md).